firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

 If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).
+[Be sure to follow these steps if you want to use git often after reading this.](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 ## Fork this repository